 A Pueblo Mágico is a title that was created by the Mexican government as a sort of award to small towns around Mexico.
 Towns and communities are awarded this title if they have demonstrated that over time they are able to maintain their original history, architecture, culture, and traditions.

 Some of the towns are given the status of magic town because they have played a role in the country’s history, like Dolores Hidalgo in Guanajuato where the fight for Mexico’s independence from Spain first began.
+Most of these towns offer some very interesting information about Mexico.

 According to the Visit Mexico website, Pueblos Mágicos are magic towns that have great symbolism or legend or that have played a large role in the development of Mexico’s history and present-day success as a nation.